Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

 7. (Optional) Add terms that enable the Knowledge Graph Engine to identify questions more effectively.
 8. (Optional) Enter a **Display Name** to represent the FAQ to the end-users.
 9. In the **Bot Response** field, add the bot's default responses when the user asks the FAQ.
-10. (Optional) If there are alternate responses, add them in the **+ Alternate Response **field.
+10. (Optional) If there are alternate responses, add them in the **+ Alternate Response** field.
 Repeat the step for all the alternative responses you want to add.
-11. If you want to add condition-based responses for the FAQ, enable the **Conditional Response** toggle and provide the details.Learn more about [how to set up conditional responses](../knowledge-ai/manage-faqs.md#setting-up-conditional-responses).
+11. If you want to add condition-based responses for the FAQ, enable the **Conditional Response** toggle and provide the details.
+Learn more about [how to set up conditional responses](../knowledge-ai/manage-faqs.md#setting-up-conditional-responses).
 12. (Optional) Add a **Reference Id**.
 This field is used to reference any external content used as a source for this FAQ.
 13. (Optional) Enable or disable the **Intent Status** for the FAQ intents.
 The Knowledge Graph does not use the FAQs intents that are disabled.
 These intents do not participate in the intent recognition process during testing and end-user interaction.